How a TikTok craze led to hours of chaos on London’s busiest shopping street

 “It was very hectic on one side of the street, the side opposite the Apple Store.
 It was like there was nothing and then suddenly a massive group of teens, and then a rush of police.
 I’d say I saw maybe 150 teens in total, between the group on the street and in the Tube stations.

 Another eyewitness said that Oxford Circus was “chaotic”, with teenagers running amok and police officers grappling others to the floor.
-One employee at a local store said that in his experience, he had “never seen an incident like this”, after traffic was grounded to a halt to deal with the disorder.
+One employee at a local store said that in his experience, he had “never seen an incident like this” after traffic was brought to a halt to deal with the disorder.

 Videos show officers chasing after youths outside the Microsoft store with their batons raised, while one officer appeared to be punched in the face during a scuffle.

-Other teens took to social media to share footage of shoppers and young people running away from police officers, as Vision Express and Boots shuttered their doors in anticipation of violence.
+Other teens took to TikTok and Snapchat to share footage of shoppers and young people running away from police officers, as Vision Express and Boots shuttered their doors in anticipation of violence.

 In a separate clip, infamous TikTok star Mizzy was seen being stopped by police officers and handed a dispersal order.
 He later took to social media to clarify that he had no awareness of the looting and had only been planning to attend the cinema with his friends.